History of Saint Kitts and Nevis

-Pre-Columbian Period (2900 B.C. to 1493 A.D.)
+Pre-Columbian Period (2900 BC – 1493 AD)

 The first natives to live on the islands, as early as 3,000 years ago, were called Ciboney.
 However, the lack of pottery makes their origin and timeline uncertain.
 They were followed by the Arawak peoples, or Taino in 800 AD.

 The warlike Island Caribs followed and had expanded north of St. Kitts by the time of the Spanish conquest.
 Peak native populations occurred between 500 and 600 AD.

-The First Europeans (1493 to 1623)
+The First Europeans (1493–1623)

 The first Europeans to see and name the islands were the Spanish under Christopher Columbus, who sighted the islands on 11 and 13 November 1493 during his second voyage.
 He named Saint Kitts San Jorge (Saint George) and Nevis San Martin (sighted on Saint Martin's Day).
 By 1540, Nieves was used by the Spanish, an abbreviation of Santa Maria de las Nieves, a reference to its cloud cover resembling snow.

 Privateer Francis Drake mentions visiting Saint Christophers Island in 1585 during Christmas.

 The next European encounter occurred in June 1603, when Bartholomew Gilbert gathered Lignum vitae on Nevis before stopping at St. Kitts.
 In 1607, Captain John Smith stopped at Nevis for five days on his way to founding the first successful settlement in Virginia.
 Smith documented the many hot springs in Nevis, whose waters had remarkable curative abilities against skin ailments and bad health.
 Robert Harcourt stopped at Nevis in 1608.